web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/wasm-assets.md

 ## Output Directory

-When a `.wasm` asset is imported, it will be output by Builder to the `dist/static/wasm` directory by default.
+When a `.wasm` asset is imported, it will be output by Rsbuild to the `dist/static/wasm` directory by default.

 You can change the output directory of `.wasm` files via [output.distPath](/api/config-output.html#outputdistpath) config.